google/tcmalloc/docs/design.md

 The middle-end is responsible for providing memory to the front-end and returning memory to the back-end.
 The middle-end comprises the Transfer cache and the Central free list.
-Although these are often referred to as singular, there is one transfer cache and one central free list per class-size.
+Although these are often referred to as singular, there is one transfer cache and one central free list per size-class.
 These caches are each protected by a mutex lock - so there is a serialization cost to accessing them.